SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

     - DAC operation mode: static mode
     - Sample rate: Sample rate can be configurable to DAC, sample rate unit is samples/second.
     - Apply the different voltages (2.5V to 3.3v) as reference voltage and input samples,The output data should match the input sample that was supplied.
-    - After running the application, see the output on logic analyzer at DAC output GPIO pins.

 ## Pin Configuration